oleiade/lane/README.md

 priorityQueue.Push("do re mi", 4)
 priorityQueue.Push("abc", 1)

-// Now let's take a look at the min element in
+// Take a look at the min element in
 // the priority queue
 headValue, headPriority, ok := priorityQueue.Head()
 if ok {